jdeitelzweig/spotify_playlist_stats/README.md

     }
 }
 ```

-Example usage can be found in the main method of `stats.py` as well as in `visuals.ipynb`.
+This can then be used by specifying the `--config_file` argument.